londelec/leandcxmlman/source/sections/IEC103ma/LinkSettings.rst

 .. include-file:: sections/Include/table_flags.rstinc "" "IEC60870-5-103 Master Link flags" ":ref:`<ref-IEC103maLinkSettingsFlags>`" "Link flags"

+.. include-file:: sections/Include/IEC60870_LinkFlags.rstinc

    * :attr:     Bit 4
      :val:      xxx0.xxxx
-     :desc:     Use **'Request status of link'** message to check if station is online.
+     :desc:     Use **'Reset of remote link'** message to check if station is online.
-		('Request status of link' message has function code 0x49)
+		('Reset of remote link' message has function code 0x40)

    * :(attr):
      :val:      xxx1.xxxx
      :desc:     Use **'Reset FCB'** message to check if station is online.
 		('Reset FCB' message has function code 0x47.
 This message is defined only in IEC60870-5-103 standard)

-   * :attr:     Bits 0...3;5...7
+   * :attr:     Bits 1...3;5...7
      :val:      Any
      :desc:     Bits reserved for future use